-In a recent email, J. A. compiled a list of 25 ways in which to get our point across, whatever the objective of our speech or presentation.
+Professional speaker J. A. Gamache compiled a list of 25 ways to make a point across to the audience, whatever the objective of our speech or presentation.
 As speakers, we want our messages to be understood, credible and remembered.
 Finding creative ways in which to do so is key.

-J. A. suggests that we first decide what our core message is.
+Gamache. suggests that we first decide what our core message is.
 Then, we should brainstorm about all the ways that could be used to support that message.
 Finally, we should sort the items on the list and decide which ones to use.
-Here is his list:

 - Historical fact